 In Connecticut, both parents must provide financial support for their children.
 The parent with physical custody will buy essential items, such as groceries, clothes, and school supplies, directly for the child.
 The noncustodial parent will be ordered to make weekly payments to offset some of those costs, so the other party is not carrying the entire financial burden.

 If you and a co-parent no longer reside together, you need to establish the correct amount of financial support.
-A Guildford child support lawyer can help you calculate the amount of financial assistance you need and enforce required payments from the other party.
-Conversely, an experienced family lawyer can work with the noncustodial parent to modify payments after a significant change in their financial situation.
+A Guilford child support lawyer can help you calculate the amount of financial assistance you need and enforce required payments from the other party.
+Conversely, an experienced family attorney can work with the noncustodial parent to modify payments after a significant change in their financial situation.

 The state has adopted the Connecticut Child Support and Arrearage Guidelines to determine the noncustodial parent’s monthly obligation and each parent’s contribution to the child’s medical, educational, and living expenses.
 The Guidelines consider several factors, including each parent’s income, healthcare costs, and childcare expenses.